cseanburns/personal_knowledge_mgmt/src/13-reference-managers-finishing-up.md

 Google Docs, or [LibreOffice Writer][lowriter].

 Zotero is able to work with the above three word processors.
-Mendeley and EndNote are primarily geered toward Microsoft Word, and if you elected to use those two RMs, then reach out to your instructor, or search the web,
+Mendeley and EndNote are primarily geared toward Microsoft Word, and if you elected to use those two RMs, then reach out to your instructor, or search the web,